hallpaz/3dsystems20/docs/index.md

 ![Deforming cone into sphere](img/paraboloid-hiperboloid.jpeg) **Deforming a paraboloid into a hiperboloid (modified with a peak)**

 While reflecting about these results, I decided to use the same mesh of the example code to check if my version of the code had any bug.
-I used the same ico-sphere
+I used the same ico-sphere as the source mesh and I ran the experiment both with and without the normalization step.
+With the normalization step, I got the same

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzYwNjE0OTAsLTEyNTExOTkwNTMsOT
+eyJoaXN0b3J5IjpbLTExNDE4ODU0NjYsLTEyNTExOTkwNTMsOT
 I3MDExMjg0LC0xMjg0OTkwMzM0LDE3NDE0MzE4MDUsLTExNzQy
 Mzk1MzEsLTE0MzQ0MTA2MzQsLTU0MjQ4NjMxMSwtMTM4MTU3MD
 QzMSwxNDI2NDU2NjksLTE2MDUxNjExNDgsLTE5Mzg1MzAzOTgs